We Look Wow

 Q: I have an Exchange Server.
 Can I use this tool to scan the email servers?

 A: No. The threat modeling tool will only analyze the data stored on your device.
-This includes Windows devices and mobile devices, such as iPads or Android tablets.
+This includes Windows and mobile devices, such as iPads or Android tablets.
 The tool will not scan any data that is stored remotely.

 Top Myths About Threat Modeling Tool